FariaParvinMegha/Final_thesis_arousal/README.md

 # Usage
 - Load the Dataset: Import the DEAP dataset into the working directory.
-- Run Model Comparisons: Execute the notebook or script to train and test each model on the dataset.
+- Run Model Comparisons: Execute the notebook or script to train and test each model on the dataset for each category.
 - Evaluate Results: Compare the accuracy and performance of each model to verify the effectiveness of the models.